GrinonBarrett/Taksidos/Grimoires.md

 * Psychoburst,
 * Sobering,

-**Tome of Dulzern**
+**Tome of the Brass Chaplains**
-$10,000 , 8 lbs
+$10,000 , 5 lbs
 One of many holy scriptures for the followers of Dulzern.
+Unlike most tomes for the followers, this is seen as purely supplemntary material and contains no rites.
 This grimoire contains the following spells at the indicated tiers;
 * Empathic Ward
 * Fortify
 * Illproofing
 * Resend
 * Wall of Denial

-It also contains rites for the following rites ().